Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

 \textbf{Temporal Logics.} The normal RL problems modeled as traditional MDPs require to assign rewards according to a function of the last state and action.
-This formulation is often limited in domains where the rewards are not necessarily Markovian, but depend on an extended state space~\cite{toro2018teaching}. \textit{Non-Markovian} rewards can be specified in \textit{Temporal Logics} (TL) on finite traces such as LTL$_f$/LDL$_f$ \cite{brafman2018ltlf}, with the great advantage of a higher abstraction and succinctness.
-There has been a large volume of work using specifications based on TL for specifying RL tasks \cite{bozkurt2020control,de2019foundations,aksaray2016q,hasanbeig2018logically,hasanbeig2019reinforcement,littman2017environment,jiang2021temporal}.
+This formulation is often limited in domains where the rewards are not necessarily Markovian, but depend on an extended state space~\cite{toro2018teaching}. \textit{Non-Markovian} rewards can be specified in \textit{Temporal Logics} (TL) on finite traces such as LTL$_f$/LDL$_f$~\cite{brafman2018ltlf}, with the great advantage of a higher abstraction and succinctness.
+There has been a large volume of work using specifications based on TL for specifying RL tasks~\cite{bozkurt2020control,de2019foundations,aksaray2016q,hasanbeig2018logically,hasanbeig2019reinforcement,littman2017environment,jiang2021temporal}.
 These approaches typically generate a (usually sparse) reward function from a given specification which is then used by an off-the-shelf RL algorithm to learn a policy.
-In particular, \citet{li2017reinforcement} propose a variant of LTL called \textit{Truncated LTL} (TLTL) to specify tasks for robots, and then derive shaped (continuous) rewards from specifications in this language. \citet{jothimurugan2019composable} propose a specification language called SPECTRL that allows users to encode complex tasks involving sequences, disjunctions, and conjunctions of subtasks.
-Then, given a specification, a finite state machine called a task monitor is constructed to obtain shaped rewards. \citet{camacho2019ltl} show that one can generate RMs from specifications of reward in various formal languages, including LTL and other regular languages, easing the burden of complex reward function specification.
-Similarly, \citet{yuan2019modular} convert the LTL property to an automaton in order to synchronise the high-level LTL guide with RL.
-The above studies mostly rely on the assumption that the high-level knowledge (i.e., \textit{temporal logic specifications}) are given, while in reality they are often implicit and need to be inferred from data.
-There are already some studies that infer temporal logic specifications from data, using \textit{Bayesain inference}~\cite{ShahKSL18bayesian,KimMSAS19bayesian} or \textit{direct search} techniques~\cite{CamachoM19learning}.
-However, how to conduct this high-level model learning in RL, especially in noisy and partial settings~\cite{LuoLDWPZ22Bridging}, is still a challenging problem in this area.
+In particular, Li et al.~\cite{li2017reinforcement} propose a variant of LTL called \textit{Truncated LTL} (TLTL) to specify tasks for robots.
+As shown in Fig.~\ref{fig:tltl}, by assigning quantitative semantics to TLTL formulas, logical formulas are converted into real-valued reward functions.
+Jothimurugan et al.~\cite{jothimurugan2019composable} propose a specification language called SPECTRL that allows users to encode complex tasks involving sequences, disjunctions, and conjunctions of subtasks.
+Based on SPECTRL, Jothimurugan et al.~\cite{jothimurugan2021compositional} further propose a novel algorithm which breaks down a complex control problem into a high-level planning task and a series of low-level control tasks.
+Camacho et al.~\cite{camacho2019ltl} show that RMs can be derived from specifications in various formal languages, including LTL and other regular languages.
+Similarly, Yuan et al.~\cite{yuan2019modular} convert the LTL property to an automaton in order to synchronise the high-level LTL guide with RL.
+Unlike most previous works, which focus on finite-state and finite-action MDPs, this study proposes a modular DDPG architecture for generating neural policies.